Ready, Set, Go! An Introduction to Job Matching

 Before we get to how to match people with jobs, let’s take a step back.

-Any business initiative can be derailed without committed purpose and people supporting the necessary actions.
+Any business initiative can be derailed without a committed purpose and people supporting the necessary actions.
 The overarching reason for failure is a lack of understanding of these two elements.
 Specific issues include:

 Not identifying and/or consistently communicating a common purpose